hpc-io/pdc/docs/readme.md

       + pdc: the pdc_id returned from PDCinit.
     - Output:
       + error code.
 FAIL OR SUCCESS
     - Open a container.
-Must make sure a container named cont_name is properly created.
+Must make sure a container named cont_name is properly created (registered by PDCcont_create at remote servers).
     - For developers: currently implemented in pdc_cont.c.
 This function will make sure the metadata for a container is returned from servers.
 For collective operations, rank 0 is going to broadcast this metadata ID to the rest of processes.
-A struct _pdc_cont_info is created internally for future reference.
+A struct _pdc_cont_info is created locally for future reference.
    + perr_t PDCcont_close(pdcid_t id)
-     - Input:
+     - Input: pdc_id for a container.
+     - Output: error code, SUCCESS or FAIL.
+     - Correspond to PDCcont_open.
+Must be called only once when a container is no longer used in the future.
+     - For developers: currently implemented in pdc_cont.c.
+The reference counter of a container is decremented.
+When the counter reaches zero, the memory of the container is freed.
 ## Developers' note for PDC
   + This note is for developers.
 It helps developers to understand the code structure of PDC code as fast as possible.
   + PDC internal data structure